Chip Berlet interviews David Hirsh on Contemporary Antisemitism and Conspiracy Theory

 What are they thinking, the protestors?
 Do they understand the play at all?
 Are they moved by the sensitivity of the portrayal of the anatomy of antisemitic persecution?
 Perhaps they are, and they think that Shylock, in our day, is a Palestinian, and Jews are the new Christian antisemites.
 One man exclaimed, full of pompous English diction: ‘Hath not a Palestinians eyes?’
 He was referring to the wonderful universalistic speech with which Shylock dismantles the racism of his persecutors.
 This protestor mobilized the words given by Shakespeare to the Jew, against actually existing Jews.
 The experience of antisemitism was totally universalized, as though the play was only about ‘racism in general’ and not at all about antisemitism in particular.
 And the point, that a longing for vengeance is destructive and self-destructive, no matter how justified it may feel, was of course, totally missed.

-Somebody replied with comedic timing: “Piss off”.
+Somebody replied with comedic timing: ‘Piss off!’
 Everybody cheered.
-There was an understanding that the boycotters had shot off all their ammunition now, but the target was left untouched.
+There was an understanding that the boycotters had mobilized all the disruption they had to mobilize and that they had failed really to make an impression.

 Or do the protestors think that this is an antisemitic play?
 Perhaps they felt that this was the ‘Zionists’ rubbing the history of antisemitism in the faces of London and then by proxy, the Palestinians.
 Isn’t that the source of Zionist power today?
 Their ability to mobilize Jewish victimhood and their ownership of the Holocaust.
 This, again, is an old libel, that the Jews are so clever and so morally lacking, that they are able to benefit from their own persecution.
 When will the world forgive the Jews for antisemitism and the Holocaust?